Fast Bayesian Basis Selection for Functional Data Representation with Correlated Errors: Simulations

 \section{Simulations}

-We conduct experiments on synthetic datasets to evaluate the performance of our proposed method for basis selection and its ability to select the correct set of basis functions from a set of candidates while accounting for within-curve correlation.
+We conduct experiments on synthetic datasets to evaluate the smoothing performance of our proposed method and its ability to select the correct set of basis functions from a set of candidates while accounting for within-curve correlation.
 In each simulated scenario, curves are generated according to \eqref{eq:model}.
-To account for various properties of functions, such as periodicity, we consider two types of mean curves, $g_i(\cdot)$, in \eqref{eq:model}: one constructed by a linear combination of B-splines and the other by a linear combination of Fourier basis functions.
+To account for various properties of functions, such as periodicity, we consider two types of functions, $g_i(\cdot)$, in \eqref{eq:model}: one constructed by a linear combination of B-splines and the other by a linear combination of Fourier basis functions.

-To simplify the data generation, we generate all curves using the same mean curve, i.e., $g_i(t_{ij}) = g(t_{ij})$ for $i = 1, \dots, m$.
-During estimation, however, our proposed method estimates each $g_i(t_{ij})$.
-It is worth mentioning that, in practice, each curve can have a different mean functional.
-Thus, we would typically display the estimated mean functional for each curve individually.
-However, since the curves are generated with the same mean curve $g(\cdot)$, we simplify by displaying the estimated mean curve across all curves.
-For each scenario, we generate 100 datasets, each composed of five curves with 100 observed values equally spaced along the curves.
+For each scenario, we generate 100 datasets, each consisting of $m = 5$ curves, with $n_i = 100$ for all $i$, where the observed values are equally spaced along the curves.
+To simplify the data generation process, we use the same mean function for all five curves in each simulated dataset, i.e., $g_i(t_{ij}) = g(t_{ij})$ for $i = 1, \dots, 5$.
+This data generation process leads to replicates sharing the same underlying mean function $g(\cdot)$, allowing us to compute and display the estimated mean function across all five replicates.
+The results from this approach are presented in Sections \ref{sec:sim12} and \ref{sec:sim3}.
+However, during estimation, our proposed method smooths each curve individually, with some examples shown in the Supplementary Material.

-For initializing our VB algorithm, we set the parameter $\delta_2^{*}$ for the noise variance so that the mean of the variational distribution of $\sigma^2$ matches the true noise variance used when generating the datasets, while ensuring that the variance of this distribution is relatively large.
+We set the hyperparameters $\mu_{ki} = 0.5$ for all $k,i$ and $\lambda_1 = \lambda_2 = 10^{-6}$.
+For initializing our VB algorithm, we set the parameter $\delta_2^{*}$ in the variational distribution of $\sigma^2$, in such way that its mean matches the true noise variance used when generating the datasets, while ensuring that the variance of this distribution is relatively large.
 For $\lambda_2^*$ and $w$, which are the scale parameter of the variational distribution of $\tau^2$ and the correlation decay parameter, respectively, we set their initial values arbitrarily.
-Lastly, for the probability $p_{ik}$ that the $k-$th basis is included in the representation of curve $i$, we initially assume that all basis functions should be included, setting $p_{ik} = 1 \; \forall i,k$.
-The algorithm runs with a convergence threshold for the ELBO of $0.01$ and a maximum of 100 iterations.
+Lastly, for the probability $p_{ik}$ that the $k$-th basis is included in the representation of curve $i$, we initially assume that all basis functions should be included, setting $p_{ik} = 1$ for all $i,k$.
+The algorithm runs with an ELBO convergence threshold of $0.01$ and a maximum of 100 iterations.